joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/troubleshooting.md

     you can perform the gesture on any part of the test application.

     Some operating system and device combinations support both gestures, some support only one, some none.
-Test your application’s deployment environment to be sure.
+Test your application's deployment environment to be sure.

 </div>